Alexandre-COURBOIS/F33ders-api/README.md

 ## Technical Requirements

-In order to be able to run the application on your workstation, you must install the following dependencies:
+In order to be able to run the application on your workstation, you must clone this repositories :
   * Api Symfony
   * Project Angular [here](https://github.com/Alexandre-COURBOIS/F33ders)